rust-lang/book/src/ch21-02-multithreaded.md

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="turning-our-single-threaded-server-into-a-multithreaded-server"></a>
+<a id="from-single-threaded-to-multithreaded-server"></a>

-## From Single-Threaded to Multithreaded Server
+## From a Single-Threaded to a Multithreaded Server

-Right now, the server will process each request in turn, meaning it won’t process a second connection until the first is finished processing.
+Right now, the server will process each request in turn, meaning it won’t process a second connection until the first connection is finished processing.
 If the server received more and more requests, this serial execution would be less and less optimal.
 If the server receives a request that takes a long time to process, subsequent requests will have to wait until the long request is finished, even if the new requests can be processed quickly.
 We’ll need to fix this, but first we’ll look at the problem in action.

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="simulating-a-slow-request-in-the-current-server-implementation"></a>

 ### Simulating a Slow Request

-We’ll look at how a slow-processing request can affect other requests made to our current server implementation.
+We’ll look at how a slowly processing request can affect other requests made to our current server implementation.
 Listing 21-10 implements handling a request to _/sleep_ with a simulated slow response that will cause the server to sleep for five seconds before responding.